nelsonjerezv/FintualApiBackend/readme.md

 # Readme
-This code is a backend proxy to read fintual api, it works with FRONT REPO.
+This code is a backend proxy to read fintual api, it works with [FintualApiFrontend](https://github.com/nelsonjerezv/FintualApiFrontend).